maonguyen8x/lavega-tech-exam/README.md

 ### Sensitive values

-- `.env` contains credentials and is **git-ignored** — never committed to version control.
+- `.env` contains credentials and is **git-ignored** — never committed.
+- `environment.ts` is committed with **empty values** (safe template).
-- `environment.ts` is generated from `.env` at build time.
-The committed version uses placeholder values from `.env.example`.
+- `environment.local.ts` is generated from `.env` at build time and is **git-ignored** (contains real credentials).
+- Angular `fileReplacements` swaps the template with the local file during build/serve.
 - No tokens, authorization codes, or secrets are ever logged to the console.

 ### Google OAuth note

 Google's token endpoint for **Web Application** client types requires `client_secret` in the token exchange request.
 This is a Google-specific requirement.
-The secret is loaded from `.env` at build time and is **not committed** to version control.
+The secret is loaded from `.env` at build time into `environment.local.ts` and is **never committed** to version control.
 For production, consider proxying the token exchange through a backend server.

 ---